 - The visuals from the intraoral camera appear on the monitor, which makes it easier for the dentist while you both see the images.

 Benefits of Intraoral Camera to Insurance Companies are:

 - Insurance provider often needs visual proof of your condition.
 Just as the high-resolution images show you exactly what’s happening in your mouth, they do the same for your provider, bolstering your treatment case.
 Moreover, again, because print or digital copies are so quickly available with an intraoral camera, it saves time for you, your dentist, and your provider, making your treatment logistics and financials smoother.

 - It is much more eco-friendly than printing.

 - In case the insurance provider requires printed copy images taken with an IOC device, arrangements can be made immediately.

 Dr. Mohamed Ali uses an intraoral camera (IOC) for early detection and accurate representation of dental conditions, and an intraoral camera is essential to delivering optimum quality of care.
 Increase your patients’ understanding of your clinical findings and treatment recommendations.

-During the initial visit, Dr. Mohamed Ali will thoroughly examine your mouth and will present different options and also advise you on the best option, suited for you.
+During the initial visit at our San Francisco office, Dr. Mohamed Ali will thoroughly examine your mouth and will present different options and also advise you on the best option, suited for you.
 The billing experts will check your insurance benefits and offer a complete treatment plan with the financial arrangements.
 We accept all major dental and medical PPO insurance plans.
 We also have an in-office Plan for Health for those who don’t have insurance.
 Additionally, we have partnered with various financial institutions like Care Credit, The Lending Club, Healthcare Finance Solution, to make your Dental treatment extremely affordable and pleasant.
 We will be happy to answer all your questions.
 So sit, relax, and get your dental care.
 To schedule your free consultation, call us at 415.391.7751.